WilsonBillkia/bane/README.md

 vagrant up all
 ```
 This reads the Vagrantfile and provides two virtual Ubuntu Xenial servers - bane and cia.
-The Vagrantfile also copies your public key to authorized_users on each server, sets up a private network of 192.168.33.0 (in addition to the default management network which Vagrant provides by default), and gives each guest an interface onto it.
+The Vagrantfile also copies your public key to authorized_users on each server, sets up a private network of 192.168.33.0 (in addition to the default management network which Vagrant provides), and gives each guest an interface onto it.

 You should now be able to ssh into either machine using their ip address and username vagrant.
 Ansible commands and playbooks should now also work on the guests.